aa29zzjj/Project-2-Client-Server/README.md

 In general, if these requirements do not explicitly ask for a certain feature, then you are not required to provide that feature.
 No additional points are awarded for extra features.

+### Cite your sources

 If you use any code that is not yours, you are required to clearly cite the source - include a full URL in a comment and place it just above the code that is copied.
 Be careful to cite your sources.
+If you submit code that you did not create and you fail to include proper citations then that will be reported as an academic violation.

-## Task 0 Use the IntelliJ Project Name "Project2Task0".
+## Task 0 introduces UDP.
+Name the IntelliJ project "Project2Task0".

 In Task 0, you will make several modifications to EchoServerUDP.java and EchoClientUDP.java.
 Note that these two programs are standard Java and we do not need to construct a web application in IntelliJ.
 Both of these programs will be placed in the same IntelliJ project.